3rd Cyprus Legal Conference

 Ben Trott is the Managing Director at Marketing Lawyers, a full-service marketing & consulting agency working with law firms internationally.
 Ben has worked for both national corporate and high street law firms in the UK as well as a barristers’ chambers.
 Ben was previously one of the youngest Directors of a Law Firm in the UK, sitting on the senior management team for a national law firm with 20 offices.
 His experience includes transforming a legal website from bringing in £250k pa in fees to over £2m pa and he has advised legal clients in the UK, USA, Canada, Europe, Africa, Middle East, India, and the Far East.

 UCLan Cyprus is the European Campus of UCLan UK.
-Established in 1828, our mother university is one of the biggest and wealthiest UK Universities, recently ranked at the top 6.5% of the Best Universities in the World (CWUR 2020/21).
-UCLan Cyprus is a licensed university in Cyprus and its graduates have the unique privilege of receiving Two Degrees; from UCLan UK and from UCLan Cyprus, ensuring recognition in Cyprus, the UK, Europe and internationally.
+Established in 1828, our mother university is one of the biggest and wealthiest UK Universities, recently ranked in the top 6.8% of the Best Universities in the World (CWUR 2021/22).
+UCLan Cyprus is a licensed university in Cyprus and its graduates have the unique privilege of receiving Two Degrees; from UCLan UK and from UCLan Cyprus, ensuring recognition in Cyprus, the UK, Europe, and internationally.

 The Conference is addressed to: